jkamtasingh/Two-Bit-Adder-Circuit/README.md

 # Features
 - The two bit adder circuit accepts two 2-bit binary numbers
   - In my example, the DIP Switch are these inputs: 1 -> B1, 2 -> A1, 3 -> B0, 4 -> A0.
-- The Red LEDs produce a 2-bit sum output
+- The Red LEDs produce a 3 bit sum output
-  - With my circuit, by reading the LEDs from left to right, the outputs are: C2, S1, C0.
+  - With my circuit, by reading the LEDs from left to right, the outputs are: Q1, Q0, CO.

+# How It Works
+The 2-bit adder is built from two stages:
+- Bit 0 (Half Adder): A0 and B0 are combined using an XOR gate (produces the sum bit Q0) and an AND gate (produces an internal carry).
+- Bit 1 (Full Adder): A1 and B1 must also account for the internal carry generated from bit 0.
+This stage uses two XOR gates, two AND gates, and an OR gate to produce the sum bit Q1 and the final carry-out, CO.

+The internal carry generated from the bit 0 stage feeds directly into the bit 1 stage, allowing the circuit to correctly "carry the 1" the same way you would by hand in decimal addition.
+The final output is a 3-bit result (Q1, Q0, CO) representing the sum of the two 2-bit binary numbers.

 # The Process
 To begin, the Circuitverse software was used to combine both a half adder and full adder circuit into a two bit adder circuit.